Quzhou Zhejiang, China Travel Guide

 Waterproof shoes or Sandals for summer rain.
 Warm, waterproof boots for winter.

 Careful organization of your travel documents prevents complications.
 Keep both original and copies of all important papers.
-Store copies separately from originals and use digital backups.
+Store copies separately from originals and use digital copies.

 China uses 220V electricity at 50Hz.
 Plug types are A, C, and I. Most modern unlocked smartphones are compatible with China's GSM, WCDMA, TD-SCDMA, FDD-LTE, and TD-LTE networks.

-For most photography needs, standard camera gear or a quality smartphone camera will suffice.
+For most photography needs, standard camera kit or a a high-quality mobile phone camera will suffice.
 Bring extra batteries and memory cards.
-A B&H Photo tripods are useful for landscapes.
+A B&H Photo tripods are useful for scenery.
 Offline map and translation apps are indispensable.

 A NordVPN or ExpressVPN is needed for accessing international sites and apps (Google, Facebook, WhatsApp).
 Install and set up Before arriving.